AlexeyBuryanov/Checkers/README.md

 [license-url]: LICENSE

 # Checkers [![license][license-image]][license-url]
 The application is a classic game of checkers.
-The game has 2 modes: PvP (network game) and against the computer.
+The game has 2 modes: PvP (network game) and against the AI.

 - WPF;
 - WPF vector graphics;